sleepyhex/Automated-Bing-search/README.md

 Then type in the browser as your choice and search count

-Now sit back and enjoy the automation!
+Now sit back and enjoy the automation :)

 ## ⚠️ Disclaimer